Wide receiver Allen Lazard signs 4-year deal with Jets

-The New York Jets signed former Green Bay Packers wide receiver Allen Lazard to a four-year contract Friday.
+Lazard signed a four-year contract with the Jets on Friday, a deal worth $44 million and includes $22 million guaranteed, according to multiple reports.

+“For me, I just wanted to get to a big city,” Lazard, who is from Iowa, said during a Zoom call.
+“I wanted to get to a spot that especially has just a melting pot of culture and just be able to get that experience.
+You know, the bright lights, New York City.”

-Lazard reunites with Jets offensive coordinator Nathaniel Hackett, who worked with the receiver in the same role in Green Bay from 2019-21.
-Lazard could also rejoin quarterback Aaron Rodgers, who said on “The Pat McAfee Show” this week that he intends to play for New York this year after 18 seasons in Green Bay.
+The Big Apple spotlight might soon shine on Rodgers, Lazard’s former Packers teammate, who said on “The Pat McAfee Show” this week that he intends to play for New York this year after 18 seasons in Green Bay.
+The sides are still working on compensation details to try to complete a trade.

-The team didn’t announce terms, but multiple media reports say the contract for the 27-year-old Lazard is worth $44 million — including $22 million guaranteed.
+Lazard knows expectations will rise enormously if Rodgers lands with the Jets, a franchise that hasn’t been to the Super Bowl since 1969 and has the NFL’s longest active playoff drought at 12 seasons.

+“Him being here definitely helps the entire organization be able to take that next step that they need to to make a deep playoff run and go win that Lombardi trophy,” Lazard said.

 Lazard tweeted Thursday night that he and Hackett were at dinner together, hinting the signing was imminent.
 On Wednesday, he posted on Twitter a farewell to the Packers and their fans: “It’s been an honor to represent the ‘G’ and to rock the green and gold with each and every one of you.”